 The invasion is imminent.
 Y.E.
 Yang (honk if you hadn’t heard of him before last week) just won the Honda, Jiyai Shin won the HSBC Women’s Champions in Singapore.
 (I stand by my earlier prediction that she will overtake Lorena Ochoa as the No. 1 golfer in the world in less than two years.)
 And Korea beat China in that lame world baseball tournament.

-I renew my suggestion that Asian players should adapt nicknames in the manner of Birdie Kim anything but initials!
+I renew my suggestion that Asian players should adapt nicknames in the manner of Birdie Kim — anything but initials!
 If Yang calls himself

 Jim Herre, editor, Sports Illustrated Golf Plus: Just finished this week’s Golf Plus Big Play session with Eric Johnson, the director of instruction at Oakmont.
-He’s a Yang fan -- loves Yang’s tempo, temperament and iron play.
-Eric’s tip will be a good one -- how to control distances with the scoring irons.
+He’s a Yang fan — loves Yang’s tempo, temperament and iron play.
+Eric’s tip will be a good one — how to control distances with the scoring irons.
 Eric says Yang is good at this, but Tiger Woods is the best.

-Rick Lipsey, writer-reporter, Sports Illustrated: Eric Johnson was just visiting Mike Bender at his Korean teaching school around Orlando and Eric was blown away by the intensity, dedication and skill of the hordes of Koreans -- kids, adults, pros, amateurs, boys, girls -- working there.
+Rick Lipsey, writer-reporter, Sports Illustrated: Eric Johnson was just visiting Mike Bender at his Korean teaching school around Orlando and Eric was blown away by the intensity, dedication and skill of the hordes of Koreans — kids, adults, pros, amateurs, boys, girls — working there.

 However I enjoyed seeing Erik Compton, a recipient of two heart transplants, make it to the weekend at the Honda Classic.

 Van Sickle: Guess we’ll be seeing more of Yang.
 Not only does this win get him in the Masters, but he’s in next week at Doral, too.
 He’s moving up.
 I was glad to see him two-putt for the win.
 It’s never fun watching a guy three-jack it to potentially lose, the way Boo Weekley did in a past Honda.